Two United Nations Plaza: Design and construction

 Two UN Plaza was designed and built from 1979–1983.
-KRJDA's project number was 7910, and was known as Phase II of the UNDCs plan for UN enclave expansion with 420,000 square footage.
+KRJDA's project number was 7910, and was known as Phase II of the UNDC's plan for UN enclave expansion with 420,000 square footage.
 The $69.5 million UN Tower 2 was financed by a $75 million loan from Chemical Bank of New York and refinanced with $75 million in commercial paper.
 It was expected to run 3 percent over the initial cost estimate.
 Due to increased demand by the UN delegation after One UN Plaza was built, the combined office/hotel building needed another companion building due to the unanticipated commercial and financial success of Tower One.
 A few years after One was built, the long-anticipated building was finished in 1983 just west of Tower One.
 Though not a part of the original design, it was both commissioned by UNDC and designed by Roche-Dinkeloo as a 40-story "sister" building to One UN Plaza, "poured from the same mold."
 Andrea Dean stated it was "of a different design from the original plan but following the same formula as that of the [Tower One]."
 Both buildings are 44 stories high with offices on the lower floors and residential space above; the new tower has 115 rental apartments plus five suites, while the hotel has 289 guest rooms.
 Two UN Plaza is situated perpendicular to 44th Street and separated from One UN Plaza by thirty feet.